mosets/docs/faq.md

 To use CAPTCHA in Mosets Tree, you first need to enable reCAPTCHA in Joomla.
 You can refer to [this tutorial in Joomla's documentation](https://docs.joomla.org/J3.x:Google_ReCaptcha) on the instructions to do this.
 Once you have completed the tutorial, you'll see reCAPTCHA appearing om your site's front-end Register and Contact Us form.
 This means that you've successfully enabled reCAPTCHA on your site.

 ### Enable CAPTCHA in Mosets Tree
-CAPTCHA is enabled by default in Mosets Tree.
-You can confirm this by going to Mosets Tree's Configuration and check under "Captcha" tab.
-This tab contains 4 configuration that lets you control which form (Review, Contact Owner, Report Listing, Report Review and Recommend) to use CAPTCHA.
-Once you have enabled CAPTCHA in Joomla from above section, you will see CAPTCHA appearing in each of the Mosets Tree forms you've selected to use CAPTCHA.
+CAPTCHA is not enabled by default in Mosets Tree.
+You can enable it going to Mosets Tree's Configuration, under "Captcha" tab.
+This tab contains 5 configurations that let you control which form (Review, Contact Owner, Report Listing, Report Review and Recommend) to use CAPTCHA.
+Set all (or just the one you need) to `Yes` to enable CAPTCHA.
+Click `Save` to save your changes.
+Once you have done these, you will see CAPTCHA appearing in each of the Mosets Tree forms you've selected to use CAPTCHA.

 ### Enable CAPTCHA in Mosets Tree Add Listing form
 To use CAPTCHA in Mosets Tree's front-end Add Listing form, create a new custom field based on "**Captcha**" field type.
-This is a new field type introduced in Mosets Tree 3 that allows you to use CAPTCHA in Add Listing form.
 A few things to note about Captcha field type in Mosets Tree:

 - It only appears in front-end when adding a new listing.
 - It does not appear when you editing existing listing.